Relax on this gentle trip down the Columbia River in Revelstoke.

 Revelstoke Rapids: Family and friends connect as a team on this exciting white water rafting trip.
 Enjoy amazing mountain views and fun, splashy rapids.
 This intermediate trip is fine for beginners, and a good activity for families with teenagers.
 Rate includes rafting equipment and trip photos.
 Water levels fluctuate in July, and age guidelines change.

-Refunds are less a 10% administration fee.
+ALL REFUNDS are less a 10% administration fee.

 WHAT TO BRING